nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_MODULES.md

 touch src/scripts/createCar.js
 ```

 In Visual Studio Code, open that file and place the following code in it.
 This module does one thing only: it produces car objects.
-Each car object has a `make` and `model` property on it.
+Each car object has a `make` and `model` property on it as well as a `drive` method which returns a string.

 ```js
 /*